 This subproject seeks to reduce emissions from mobile units through logistics optimisation and zero-emission vessels, and to reduce methane and other emissions.

-The overall objective of SP9 is twofold: to reduce emissions from offshore mobile units by optimising logistics and ensuring the use of low-emission vessels; and: to reduce methane and non-methane volatile organic compounds (NMVOC) emissions from crude oil tankers and installations.
+SP9 has two objectives: to reduce emissions from offshore mobile units by optimising logistics and Ensuring the use of low-emission vessels; and to reduce methane and non-methane volatile organic compounds (NMVOC) emissions from crude oil tankers and installations.

 - Development of a state-of-the-art decision support tool for planning of efficient and environmentally-friendly usage of offshore supply vessels is ongoing, with more functionality added based on the feedback from potential users and more complex and efficient solution algorithms implemented

 - Dialogue meetings with industry representatives – mainly logistics planners and marine supervisors from the partner operator companies – have resulted in a memo summarising common logistical challenges and areas of interest for future research.
 These among others include the use of advanced decision-support tools in resource planning; more strategically-oriented cooperation on resource sharing between the operators and potentially also vessel owners; and the effects and infrastructure availability of alternative low-carbon fuels for vessel propulsion.

 - The requirements for use of fuel cells in offshore vessels was revised.

 - The economic optimisation model for the design and dimensioning of hybrid energy system has improved support for setting up cases involving vessels with fuel cells in combination with batteries and internal combustion engines.
 The model was used as part of a case study on offshore supply vessels with hydrogen-powered fuel cells in SP6.